Phone: (202) 296-5505 Email: info@winvale.com

 Additional items that could be reinforced by the Department of Labor include record keeping, summary of liabilities and penalties for violations, and subcontractor compliance.

-If a contractor violates the SCA, the DOL has the authority to have contract funds withheld to reimburse underpaid employees, terminate the contract, hold the contractor liable for associated costs to the government, and debar the contractor from future government contracts for a period of three years.
+If a contractor violates the SCLS, the DOL has the authority to have contract funds withheld to reimburse underpaid employees, terminate the contract, hold the contractor liable for associated costs to the government, and debar the contractor from future government contracts for a period of three years.
 To avoid these consequences, it’s important to make sure you’re complying with the current wage determinations.

-Following GSA Schedule Requirements
+Following SCA Requirements

-Elizabeth Mordica is Capture Lead at Winvale.
-Elizabeth is originally from Richmond, VA and graduated from George Mason University with a bachelor’s degree in government and policy.
+Daniel Lopez is a Lead Consultant for Winvale.
+Daniel is originally from Amarillo, TX, and graduated from West Texas A&M University with a bachelor’s degree in Business Administration.